cambiotraining/bioinformatics-software-pipelines/materials/03-nfcore.md

 ::: callout-tip
 #### Learning objectives

-- What are workflows management systems and why would I want to use them?
+- Describe how workflow management systems (WfMS) work and their advantages in complex analysis pipelines.
-- What are some of the main documented workflows available?
+- List some of the most popular WfMS used in the field of bioinformatics.
-- How to use nf-core pipelines?
+- Recognise the main configuration aspects needed to run a Nextflow pipeline: configuration profiles, cache, resumability, samplesheets.
-- How to configure nextflow to use software package managers?
+- Apply a standard Nextflow pipelines developed by the nf-core community to a set of sequencing data.
 :::

 ## Overview